avinash8898/Healtcare_Provider_And_Cost_Tracking_ETL/README.md

 Spin up the environment with:
 docker-compose up
 This will create a containerized environment with all dependencies installed and allow you to access Jupyter notebooks via browser.

+# How to Test
+A Unit Test case is written to check the Outcome_Date trandformation.
+Command: pytest -s Unit_Test.py

 # Feature Description